Dynamic Matching and Allocation of Tasks: Numerical Experiments

+In this section, we present numerical experiments to show that the performance achieved by the proposed mechanism is very high.
+We assume that each worker's productivity, the cost for exerting effort on every task, and the task qualities is drawn from distributions that are known to the planner.
+Further details of the setup for the numerical experiments can be found in the Appendix.

-\textbf{Numerical Simulations.} Next, we describe the mechanisms that we will compare against.
-We assume that each worker's productivity and the cost for exerting effort on every task is drawn from distributions that are known to the planner.
-The set of payment rules is the union of the following two families- i) Linear payments: A worker is paid a fixed amount per unit output that it generates.
-Specifically, a worker is paid a fraction of the revenue generated, where the fraction is a parameter of the payment rule that needs to be selected by the designer. ii) Quadratic payments: These payments are the same as the one in our proposed mechanism ($\mathcal{P}^F$).
-The client $x$ pays a worker $\alpha w^2 g(x)$ amount for producing $w$ units of output.
+Note that the distribution of tasks does not follow the Assumption 3 that was used to prove Theorem \ref{theorem4}.
+We also show that our mechanism is not restricted to quadratic payments and the results presented extend to different payment rules.
+The set of payment rules we use here is the union of the following two families- i) Linear payments: A worker is paid a fixed amount per unit output that it generates.
+Specifically, a worker is paid a fraction of the revenue generated, where the fraction is a parameter of the payment rule that needs to be selected by the planner. ii) Quadratic payments: The client $x$ pays a worker $\alpha w^2 g(x)$ amount for producing $w$ units of output.